Denethor

 Denethor II, son of Ecthelion II, is a fictional character in J. R. R. Tolkien's novel The Lord of the Rings.
 He was the 26th ruling Steward of Gondor, dying by suicide in the besieged city of Minas Tirith during the Battle of the Pelennor Fields.

 Denethor is depicted as embittered and despairing as the forces of Mordor close in on Gondor.
 Critics have noted the contrast between Denethor and both Théoden, the good king of Rohan, and Aragorn, the true king of Gondor.
-Others have likened Denethor to Shakespeare's King Lear, both rulers falling into dangerous despair.
+Others have likened Denethor to Shakespeare's King Lear, as both rulers fall into dangerous despair.

 In The Lord of the Rings film trilogy, Peter Jackson chose to depict Denethor, played by John Noble, as greedy and self-indulgent, quite unlike Tolkien's powerful leader.

+Other characters called Denethor in Tolkien's legendarium are Denethor I, a previous Steward (reigning from 2435 to 2477) and Denethor, son of Lenwë, a king of the Nandor.